 Suppressed Demand For Durable Goods Freight

 While freight demand for nondurable goods spiked due to consumers stockpiling essential household goods, freight demand for durable goods responded oppositely.
-In the Breakthrough Network, durable goods did not have an initial spike, but a decrease of nearly 42 percent year-over-year.
+In the Breakthrough network, durable goods did not have an initial spike but saw a decrease of nearly 42 percent year-over-year, which can be seen in the deep fall off of the red line in the chart above.

 Learn more about consumer behavior and the relationship between durable and nondurable goods in an economic downturn here.